open-contracting/infrastructure/docs/guidance/implementation.md

 Uganda’s Public Procurement and Disposal of Public Assets Authority uses this model in its [Government Procurement Portal](https://gpp.ppda.go.ug/).

 The main benefit of this model is that it does not require the development of a separate infrastructure transparency portal.
-The downside of this model is that it may require significant changes to legacy procurement systems.
+The downside of this model is that it might involve significant changes to legacy procurement systems.